AUA Privacy statement

 - If you are a student on the AUA PgCert programme we will retain a permanent electronic record of your student data, in line with the data retention policy of our collaborative partner Nottingham Trent University.
 The individual student files we hold about you as a student of the AUA PgCert Programme will be securely disposed of six years after you have graduated or ceased your registration on in the programme.
 For students who undertook the programme prior to September 2014 when the programme was validated by Open University, data will be retained for forty years in line with the OU policy.

-- All financial data we hold about you in relation to booking and/or attending a professional development event or activity with us will normally be securely disposed of six years after your last transaction unless we have obtained your consent.
+- All financial data we hold about you in relation to entering into a contract or memo of understanding, booking and/or attending a professional development event or activity with us will normally be securely disposed of six years after your last transaction unless we have obtained your consent.